Sainte-Maxime: Economy

-Tourism is the largest source of revenue for Sainte-Maxime nowadays, but the town remains lively all year round with 14,394 inhabitants as of 2022.
+Tourism is the largest source of revenue for Sainte-Maxime nowadays, but the town remains lively all year round.
 There is the old town with shops, markets, restaurants, bars and cafés, opposite the harbour.
 On the pier are marine shops and an upscale restaurant, and also fast boat transportation with Les Bateaux Verts to Les Issambres, St Tropez and Port Grimaud.
 There is a shoreline promenade with parks, pine trees, boulodrome Prince Bertil, the tourist office and the city beaches, as well as a casino with its own piece of white sand.

 In addition to the city beaches, there are the Blue Flag-certified supervised ones.
 On the west side, The Croisette has a sailing school.
 On the east side of the town are La Nartelle, La Plage des Eléphants and La Garonette (also called Val D'Esquieres), which all provide water-skiing and jet-skiing activities.
 In addition, there are several smaller beaches that are unsupervised, for a total of 10 km of publicly accessible shoreline.
 There are eight golf courses within a 30 minute radius by car.